 The movement of the water changes constantly, given what lies below it (ie. boulders), or above it (waves and reflections).
-The resulting images are very intriguing to viewers, as they are drawn into the initial scene, and then captivated as they explore the movement through the image.
+The resulting images are very intriguing to viewers.
+Captivated, they explore the movement of autumn in motion within the image.

 Above the rapids